Healthy Meal Prep Basics: A Step by Step Guide for Busy Individuals

 1) Buy Ingredients in Bulk

-Ensure that you get a good supply of protein, fats, and carbs.
+Make sure that you get a good supply of protein, fats, and carbs.
+We discuss the importance of each macronutrient in 3 Key Principles of Diet Planning

 An example Fat: 1 large package of avocados, or 1 box of raw mixed nuts